 The study of the Bible is an integral part of the Florida College education.
 Not only are biblical principles integrated into all studies and disciplines, but all students, regardless of major, include the study of the Bible in their academic program.
 Campus resident students are required to meet a Bible class every class day (Monday - Friday).
 Commuter students are required to meet a Bible class every day on which they meet any other class.
 Students enrolled for no more than 6 hours are exempt from the daily Bible requirement.
 Required Bible courses for the first year are REL 1210 and REL 1240.
-These courses serve as prerequisites to upper-level Bible courses.
+These courses serve as prerequisites to all other Bible courses.
 Bible courses for juniors and seniors vary each semester depending on such factors as course offerings, the student's schedule, and the student's major.
+Any REL-prefixed course offered by the Department of Biblical Studies will count as a daily Bible class.
 The policy requiring daily Bible applies to all students, including juniors and seniors, unless the student lives off campus and has no other classes on that day.
 Exemptions may be granted for resident students on days they have no other class and on which they have work or internship commitments.
 Students requesting an exemption who meet these requirements must provide a written appeal to the Academic Dean and provide documentation for relevant work or internship obligations.